Screw theory

-Screw theory has become an important tool in robot mechanics, mechanical design, computational geometry and multibody dynamics.
+Screw theory is an important tool in robot mechanics, mechanical design, computational geometry and multibody dynamics.

 This is in part because of the relationship between screws and dual quaternions which have been used to interpolate rigid-body motions.
 Based on screw theory, an efficient approach has also been developed for the type synthesis of parallel mechanisms (parallel manipulators or parallel robots).

-Fundamental theorems include Poinsot's theorem (Louis Poinsot, 1806) and Chasles' theorem (Michel Chasles, 1832).
-Felix Klein saw screw theory as an application of elliptic geometry and his Erlangen Program.
-He also worked out elliptic geometry, and a fresh view of Euclidean geometry, with the Cayley–Klein metric.
-The use of a symmetric matrix for a von Staudt conic and metric, applied to screws, has been described by Harvey Lipkin.
-Other prominent contributors include Julius Plücker, W. K. Clifford, F. M. Dimentberg, Kenneth H. Hunt, J. R. Phillips.